Skip to main content

 • “The ending is also surprisingly touching and serious compared to the series's overall whimsical tone.”

-• “I cried when I beat it but remembered we’re also getting DLC for this game with more cases so I stopped crying.”
+• “I cried when I beat it but remembered we’re also getting DLC for this game with more cases, so I stopped crying.”

-• “Very original writing, funny characters, and some occasional references to Aurelius Whitlock's Murder Museum podcast, which I was very excited about when I discovered them!”
+• “Very original writing, funny characters, and some occasional references to the Aurelius Whitlock's Murder Museum podcast, which I was very excited about when I discovered them!”

-• character development4 mentions
+• character development

 • “Another thing to mention, I've gotten attached to the characters in this game so much more than the first game, so with character development, this game has exceeded its predecessor.”